tom-halpin/pe-dojo-book/content/004a-opening-scroll.md

 * **A**driana from InGen, the group's Space Exploration Company ![](assets/boom.png)![](assets/boom.png)![](assets/boom.png)![](assets/rocket.png)![](assets/boom.png)![](assets/boom.png)![](assets/boom.png)![](assets/rocket.png)
 * **P**ennyworth from The Daily Mentioner, the group's national newspaper ![](assets/newspaper.png)![](assets/newspaper.png)![](assets/newspaper.png)![](assets/newspaper.png)![](assets/newspaper.png)![](assets/newspaper.png).

-The purpose of the meeting was to brief the representatives from the other companies in the Universal Imports Group on the Pet Clinic's DevOps Transformation with a view to having them champion similar transformation efforts in their respective companies.
+The purpose of the meeting was to brief the representatives from the other companies in the Universal Imports Group on the Pet Clinic's DevOps Transformation, with a view to having them champion similar transformation efforts in their respective companies.

 One of the main outcomes from the meeting was the general recognition how Lean principles were applied to a relatively complex development environment.
 This enabled the Pet Clinic team to document, analyze, and improve the processes involved in the delivery of the Pet Clinic application to their customers in the business.